ernestdolog/js-algorithms-cheatsheet/data-structures/trees/tree-traversal/README.md

 ## Depth-first
 Going from one end (top or bottom no matter) of the tree, and working towards the other direction.

+> Each are the same by **time complexity**.
+Space complexity differs.
+I noted by each how they are optimal to be used.